qualitydixon/CrossfitClock/README.md

 ## Codepen

-This project started as a codepen and was moved to codepen when it became unwieldy to have all the code in one file.
-It is functional, though no longer maintained.
+This project started as a codepen and was moved to github when it became unwieldy to have all the code in one file.
+The codepen version is functional, though no longer maintained.
 See it [here](http://codepen.io/qualitydixon/pen/wMNqXq)